• Skip to primary navigation

 What is vegan steak made of?

-Luckily you don't have to wash the flour yourself.
-You can buy vital wheat gluten with the starch already removed at most large supermarkets or online.
+Luckily you don’t have to wash the flour yourself.
+You can buy vital wheat gluten with the starch already removed at most large grocery stores or online.

 Don't let the name intimidate you, it's just a high protein flour.